cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## add handler for common errors in login form using stopSubmit() function
+## converted App component to class component
+## added initialize logic for all app